comet-toolkit/punpy/docs/content/using_punpy_standalone.rst

    Email: pieter.de.vis@npl.co.uk
    Created: 15/04/20

-.. _overview_of_method:
+.. _using_punpy_standalone:

-Overview of method
+Using punpy as a standalone package
 ======================================
-Measurement Function
-####################

 In this section we give a short overview of some of the key capabilities of punpy for propagating uncertainties through a measurement function.
+When using punpy as a standalone tool, the input quantities and their uncertainties are manually specified.
 The code in this section is just as illustration and we refer to the Examples Section for example with all requied information for running punpy.
 The punpy package can propagate various types of uncertainty through a given measurement function.
+In the next subsection we discuss how these measurement functions are defined in python.

+Measurement Function
+####################

 The measurement function can be written mathematically as:

 .. math:: y = f\left( x_{i},\ldots,\ x_{N} \right)